-Back in 1958, Pilgrim Life Insurance incorporated the business as Royal Oak Life Insurance Company.
-After experiencing some growth through the years, they started to offer more life insurance products across 40 states.
+In 1958, Pilgrim Life Insurance incorporated the company as Royal Oak Life Insurance Company.
+Over the years, the company expanded to offer life insurance products across 40 states.

-At the beginning of the nineties, the company was sold to American Hilton Corporation – an insurance company based in South Carolina.
+In the early 1990s, the company was acquired by American Hilton Corporation, an insurance company based in South Carolina.

-Just before the millennium, the company was sold once again this time to Atlantic Financial Company – at this point, it is thought that $5 million worth of life insurance was in force.
+Just before the turn of the millennium, the company was sold again, this time to Atlantic Financial Company.
+At that point, the company had $5 million worth of life insurance in force.

-Over the next five years, the company would continue growing until the 2004 purchase of Heritage Guaranty Holdings.
+Over the next five years, the company continued to grow until the 2004 purchase of Heritage Guaranty Holdings.

-In 2006, they had over $200 million in assets and they decided to start offering various ‘classic’ life insurance options from term to whole life and everything in between.
+In 2006, the company had over $200 million in assets and began offering various classic life insurance options, from term to whole life and everything in between.

-As the company continues to grow, they are now found in 47 states and have $1.75 billion worth of assets.
-Although this sounds like a lot, it is much smaller than some of the largest brand names.
+Today, Liberty Bankers Life Insurance has over 6,000 agents working on traditional life insurance products and another 4,000 for annuity products.
+The company is now found in 47 states and has $1.75 billion worth of assets.
+Although this is a significant amount, it is smaller than some of the largest brand names in the industry.

 While Liberty Bankers Life Insurance is a reputable and trustworthy company with a long history of providing quality life insurance products, it is important to note that it may not be the right fit for everyone.
 To ensure that you are getting the best possible coverage and rates, it is crucial to shop around and compare quotes from multiple insurance providers.

 By doing so, you can get a better sense of the different policy options available to you, as well as the prices and benefits associated with each.
 Ultimately, the right life insurance company for you will depend on your unique needs and circumstances, so take the time to explore all of your options before making a decision.